TheMaverickProgrammer/Swoosh/README.md

 [This example](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/src/Segues/PushIn.h) Segue will slide a new screen in while pushing the last scene out.
 Really cool!

 ## Embedding GLSL and textures
-Some post processing effects require samples as inputs like the [Checkerboard](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/src/Segues/Checkerboard.h) segue.
+Some post processing effects require samples as inputs.
 In order to make Swoosh 100% header-only the scripts and samples had to be embedded.
 This is purely optional for your projects and if you want to share your custom segue effects, is the best practice.

 Learn [how to embed GLSL and textures here](https://github.com/TheMaverickProgrammer/Swoosh/wiki/Embed-GLSL).